ledat1205/road-to-msc/datlt/Grokking/Paper.md

 [[Grokking#Disadvantages|Some disadvantages of volcano model]]

-To prove about opinion volcano doesn't use resource efficiently
+To prove about opinion volcano doesn't use CPU resource efficiently.
+The paper “DBMSs On A Modern Processor: Where Does Time Go?”, the authors have minutely dissected the resource consumption of database systems in the framework of modern CPUs.
+They conclude